The Odyssey (2026 film): Filming

-The first scenes were filmed in late February at the Aït Benhaddou village in the city of Ouarzazate, Morocco, to depict the city of Troy at the end of the Trojan War in a "hors d'oeuvre" sequence before the bulk of The Odyssey, as well as in the cities of Essaouira and Marrakesh.
+The first scenes were filmed in late February at the Aït Benhaddou village near Ouarzazate, Morocco, to depict the city of Troy at the end of the Trojan War in an appetizer sequence before the bulk of The Odyssey, as well as in the cities of Essaouira and Marrakesh.
+Van Hoytema rigged numerous portable LEDs to emulate the specific firelight color temperature for the midnight raid of Troy, allowing Nolan to film in any direction.
 Filming took place in the Messenia unit of the Peloponnese region in Greece, from March 10 to 21, at Pylos, the Methoni Castle, the Almyrolakkos beach in Yialova, and Nestor's Cave in the Voidokilia beach for scenes featuring the Cyclops Polyphemus, as well as at an archaeological palace site in Acrocorinth, Corinth.
-The production partnered with Faliro House Productions's NAF subsidiary for filming in Greece, which lasted for a total of three weeks and included a retroactive 40% cash rebate for the production.
+The production partnered with Faliro House Productions's NAF subsidiary for filming in Greece, which lasted three weeks.
+The production received over million ($7.5 million) in funding from Greece's Hellenic Film and Audiovisual Center S.A.
+(Creative Greece), as part of its approximate million ($ million) investment in over 200 local and international productions, as well as a 40% cash rebate.

+The Odyssey was filmed in six different countries, particularly on location at the Aït Benhaddou village in Morocco, the Voidokilia beach in Greece, the island of Favignana in Italy, the Hjörleifshöfði mountain in Iceland, Findlater Castle in Scotland, and the White Dune near Dakhla, Western Sahara.